chris1111/DWA-160Wireless-Utility/README.md

 - OpenCore or Clover config setup:
 - csr-active-config ☞ EF0F0000
-- Warning: Do not use RT2870USBWirelessDriver.kext in bootloader injection as this will cause a conflict.
+### Warning: Do not use RT2870USBWirelessDriver.kext in bootloader injection as this will cause a conflict.
+- This package Install system files in /S/L/E and could render your system unbootable.

 ### This program will install RT2870USBWirelessDriver.kext /System/Library/Extensions.